 - 4.1 The rate charge applicable to qualifying properties will vary from property to property.
-Calculations on the total possible incidence of likely costs is not easily calculated although with 19 potential candidate properties from the December event, the quantum of rates remissions could be as much as \$20,000 in total, depending on timing, which is not material.
-However as there is no ability to change rating levels during any rating year, any costs of providing rates relief will need to come from savings. - 4.2 Given this policy would apply to other future natural disaster events Council does need to consider the likely funding implications of the policy.
+Calculations on the total possible incidence of likely costs is not easily calculated although with 18 potential candidate properties from the December event, the quantum of rates remissions could be as much as \$20,000 in total which is not material in the context of the Council's total budget.
+However as there is no ability to change rating levels during the rating year, any costs of providing rates relief will need to come from savings. - 4.2 Given this policy would apply to other future natural disaster events Council does need to consider the likely funding implications of the policy.
 What is fair and equitable?
 In any emergency people will be affected to different degrees.
-Some will not be able to reoccupy their homes; many may be affected by loss or reduction in household incomes and other disruptions to their lives. - 4.3 Under our current rating regime all people are contributing through their rates to the general disaster fund which is used to respond to natural disasters.
-On balance the staff view is that an open ended discretion is appropriate for the purpose of public consultation.
+Some will not be able to reoccupy their homes; many may be affected by loss or reduction in household incomes and other disruptions to their lives.

+4.3 Under our current rating regime all people are contributing through their rates to the general disaster fund which is used to respond to natural disasters.
+On balance the staff view is that a policy that leaves the Council with discretion is appropriate for the purpose of public consultation.